Gitter70/CcuStatistics/README.md

 Note: This programm will add additional tables to the CCU-Historian database and modify the DATA_POINTS table.
 Create a backup of the database before running this the first time, use at your own risk.

-At first run it will create statistic tables and calculate statistic data up to the current time.
-At consecutive runs it will update the statistic tables.
+At first run it will create statistic tables and calculate statistic data for all events of the selected data point.
+This may take a lot of time, CPU and memory resources.

+At consecutive runs it will only update the statistic tables with newly added events.

 For oscillating data sources (e.g. temperatures) it will create tables containing
 * minimum of every hour